List of future Interstate Highways

 In the United States, future Interstate Highways include proposals to establish new mainline (one- and two-digit) routes to the Interstate Highway System.
-Included in this article are auxiliary Interstate Highways (designated by three-digit numbers) in varying stages of planning and construction, and the planned expansion of existing primary Interstate Highways.
+Included in this article are auxiliary Interstate Highways, designated by three-digit numbers, in varying stages of planning and construction, and the planned expansion of existing primary Interstate Highways.

 Congressionally designated future Interstates

 Several Congressional High Priority Corridors have been designated as future parts of the Interstate Highway System by the Intermodal Surface Transportation Efficiency Act (ISTEA) in 1991 and amendments to Section 1105.
 By law, they will become interstates when built to Interstate standards and connected to other interstates.

-Interstate 3

-Interstate 3 is the proposed designation of an Interstate Highway Corridor under development in the Southeastern United States.
-It is planned to run from Savannah, Georgia, to Knoxville, Tennessee.
-Its number does not follow standard numbering conventions; under established numbering conventions, I-3 would normally run west of I-5 along the Pacific Coast.
-The unnumbered Interstate was established by the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) legislation that also provided for Interstate 14.
-The "Interstate 3" designation has not been officially accepted by American Association of State Highway and Transportation Officials (AASHTO) or the Federal Highway Administration (FHWA), but is being used by the Georgia Department of Transportation and others to identify the highway.
-The number comes from the 3rd Infantry Division, which is based in Georgia.
-The exact route has not been finalized.